jiya-sahu/react-toc-generator/README.md

 - [Heroicons](https://heroicons.com/)

 ---
-## 📂Project Structure
-src/
-│
-├── components/
-│   └── tableOfContents.jsx   # Renders nested ToC with collapsible items
-│
-├── utils/
-│   └── slugify.js            # Converts headings to valid URL slugs
-│
-├── content.js                # Sample nested headings structure
-├── App.jsx                   # Main application logic (dark mode, scrollspy)
-├── index.css                 # Tailwind directives + custom scrollbar
-└── main.jsx                  # Vite entry point

----

 ## 🤖 AI Disclosure

-This project’s code, documentation were assisted and refined  by GitHub Copilot (an AI tool powered by OpenAI’s GPT models). and ChatGPT-4o by OpenAI
+This project’s code and documentation were assisted and refined by GitHub Copilot (an AI tool powered by OpenAI’s GPT models) and ChatGPT-4o by OpenAI.

 ---